 All metainfo records specified in the MetaInfo Dashboard of JSitemap are associated to unique URLs, so if you change URLs of the website the related metainfo won't apply anymore and will be lost.

-If for some reason you need to change the domain of your website, for example to upgrade to the 'https' protocol, the easiest method to reapply existing metainfo to new links is the following one:
+If for some reason you need to change the domain of your website, for example to upgrade to the 'https' protocol or switch between www/non-www, the easiest method to reapply existing metainfo to new links is the following one:

 - Export in the backend, clicking on the toolbar button 'Export metainfo', all existing metainfo associated to links belonging to the current domain, for example http://www.mysite.com.
 Notice that to do this you have to access the Joomla! backend using your existing domain http://www.mysite.com/administrator or to have configured JSitemap to use the domain http://www.mysite.com for sitemap links